 - Determine the maximum that can be contributed to your account for the current year ($61,000 if under 50 in 2022).

 - Subtract your contribution amount from the maximum amount.

 - Subtract any employer contributions from the amount found in step two (match, flat contributions, profit sharing, etc.).
 This is the amount of after-tax contributions you can make for that year.

 Why can’t I make after-tax contributions?

-Employers with highly compensated employees, employees who own more than 5% of the business or who made over $130,000, may not offer after-tax contributions due to non-discrimination testing, which ensures that the plan benefits everyone equally.
+Employers with highly compensated employees, employees who own more than 5% of the business or who made over $130,000 in 2021 ($135,000 in 2022), may not offer after-tax contributions due to non-discrimination testing, which ensures that the 401(k) plan benefits everyone equally.
 If these highly compensated employees were able to make after-tax contributions, the plan may not pass the non-discrimination tests.
 If the 401(k) failed nondiscrimination testing, the plan would be forced to fix the cause of the failing status, or it would lose its qualified plan status and its favorable tax treatment for all plan participants.

 For more information regarding non-discrimination testing, please visit:

 This is why a Megabackdoor Roth IRA is often best suited for a successful solo-preneur.

 Along with being able to make after-tax contributions, you will also need to be able to take in-service withdrawals from your 401(k) for the Mega Backdoor Roth.
 If in service withdrawals are allowed, you are able to rollover all or some of your account balance to a Traditional or Roth IRA.